StefanMunnes/SICSS_2023/sessions/day4_text_analysis_1/day4_text_analysis_1.md

 - list of keywords for browder concept/categories
 - measurement: lookup keywords $\rightarrow$ count/proportion of appereance
-- create own dictionary or use existing one
+- create your own dictionary or use existing ones
 - advantages: easy to use and to understand
-- disadvantages: fit a existing one to the text data? a new one is a lot of (subjective) work
+- disadvantages: Pre-made dictionaries might not fit your textual data, creating your own dictionary is a lot of work

 ---